13 of the most-liked players in PL history: Zola, Alonso, Crouch & more

-The attacker is often blamed as the reason Newcastle failed to win the title 1996, but the Colombian was utterly befitting in Kevin Keegan’s ‘Entertainers’ – admittedly after he lost the deposit on his house due to gunshot holes in the wall.
+Asprilla is often blamed as the reason Newcastle failed to win the title 1996, but the Colombian was utterly befitting of Kevin Keegan’s ‘Entertainers’ – admittedly after he lost the deposit on his house due to gunshot holes in the wall.

 Enseñándole a mi caballo Firulai a jugad futbol. pic.twitter.com/OBN1trmzm0

 — Faustino Asprilla (@TinoasprillaH) February 18, 2016

-A player who stole the hearts of a nation both for his talents and his floors.
+A player who stole the hearts of a nation both for his talents and his flaws.